frankgarcea/MetzgarColleagues/README.md

 # MetzgarColleagues
-Raw data and R code for Metzgar et al
+R code for Metzgar et al

 ## First-level analysis ##
 'MetzgarColleagues_ActionDisconnection_MedianSplit.R' is the code to reproduce the findings in the first-level analysis.